JasperV/dotfiles/README.md

 These are my dotfiles.
 Some things are automated, some things are not.
 Still a bit messy, but I will cleanup up as I go along.

 ## Should be/have
-- Idempotent install script (with update function)
+- Idempotent [install](./install) script (with update function)
-- Branch based for different OS'es
+- [Branch](https://github.com/JasperV/dotfiles/branches) based for different OS'es
-- Sets OS and User level configuration a.k.a. as much as possible
+- Sets [OS and User level configuration](./.macos) a.k.a. as much as possible
 - [Mackup](https://github.com/lra/mackup) to sync files

-## Install
+## To get started/installation
 - (re)Install macOS (or get a new Mac).
-- Go through initial setup; Do login to iCloud; Use iCloud as recovery for FileVault.
+- Go through initial macOS setup; Login to iCloud; Use iCloud as recovery for FileVault.
 - Update macOS.
-- Allow terminal to update or delete other applications
+- Allow terminal to update or delete other applications; Settings -> Privacy & Security -> App Management
 - Install dotfiles via Terminal command;

 ```zsh